-Myeloma begins when abnormal plasma cells (myeloma cells) start multiplying rapidly.
+Myeloma begins when abnormal plasma cells, known as myeloma cells, start multiplying.
 Normal plasma cells make a wide variety of antibodies that help the body fight infections, but myeloma cells make an abnormal antibody known as paraprotein, M-protein or monoclonal protein.
 Paraprotein is found in the blood of most people who have myeloma.

-- Because the myeloma cells crowd out the bone marrow, there is limited space for normal blood cells to develop.
+Because the myeloma cells crowd out the bone marrow, there is less space for normal blood cells to develop and keep you healthy.
+A lack of:

-- The lack of normal plasma cells and other white blood cells can make a person more prone to infections.
+- normal plasma cells and other white blood cells can make a person more likely to get infections

-- A lack of red blood cells (anaemia) can cause fatigue.
+- red blood cells (anaemia) can cause fatigue